abdulbadii/rename_batch_emulated_PCRE/README.md

   -fu such case above but Force to overwrite it only if SOURCE is newer than it i.e. it will Update
 type mv --help

-The searching ignores (is insensitive to) letter case.
-It'd accept either absolute or relative path argument which pattern will be matched.
+The searching is insensitive to (ignoring) letter case.
+It'd accept either absolute or relative path argument which pattern will match.
 If it's relative that argument will be concatenated directly so it means it's on the current directory only, if it's meant to be anywhere under the current directory prefix it with regex .*?.
 Read the comments within codes.

 E.g. Let